Klipper3d/klipper/docs/Code_Overview.md

   other printer objects.
-Each event name is a string, and by convention it is the name of the main source module that raises the event along with a short name for the action that is occurring (eg, "klippy:connect").
+Each event name is a string, and by convention it is the name of the main source module that raises the event along with a short name for the action that is occurring (eg, "`klippy:connect`").
 The parameters passed to each event handler are specific to the given event (as are exception handling and execution context).
 Two common startup events are:
-  * klippy:connect - This event is generated after all printer objects are instantiated.
+  * `klippy:connect` - This event is generated after all printer objects are instantiated.
 It is commonly used to lookup other printer objects, to verify config settings, and to perform an initial "handshake" with printer hardware.
-  * klippy:ready - This event is generated after all connect handlers have completed successfully.
+  * `klippy:ready` - This event is generated after all connect handlers have completed successfully.
 It indicates the printer is transitioning to a state ready to handle normal operations.
 Do not raise an error in this callback.